 “If the virus evolves further and it develops an immune escape mechanism then there is a chance that we may see a third wave of the pandemic,” he was quoted as saying by India Today, predicting the third wave somewhere around November.

 By all means, considering the current circumstances, it looks impossible to organise IPL and T20 World Cup in such a short span.

 ALSO READIPL suspended: Australia to lock out players till at least May 15 as cricketers not Australian...

 With India’s image being hit, foreign players will also be doubtful to join the IPL bubble if the situation doesn’t improve drastically.

-Though BCCI has the clout and money to make it possible, they would likely pass the buck to UAE for organising T20 World Cup after being once bitten this time.
+Though BCCI has the clout and money to make it possible, they would likely pass the buck to UAE for organising T20 World Cup and IPL (if at all it happens) after being once bitten this time.